reflex-frp/reflex-platform/docs/platform-support.md

 | macOS (intel) | ✅         |         | ✅  |              |               | ✅            |               |
 | macOS (m1/m2) | ✅         |         | ✅  |              |               |               | ✅            |

+* On aarch64 platforms (aarch64-linux and aarch64-darwin), we do not support ghc-8.6.5 or ghcjs-8.6.5.
 * From Linux, you can't build for iOS or macOS because the apple toolchain is restricted to macOS.
 * Android builds aren't yet supported from macOS.
 * When building a desktop app on x86_64-linux you can use webkitgtk, but that isn't yet supported on aarch64-linux.
 You can, however, build your backend executable and warp-based frontend executables on either architecture.
 * When building a desktop app on macOS you can use wkwebview or warp.
+* 32-bit android builds are only supported via ghc-8.6.5 because later versions of ghc don't support that platform.